Panasonic FZ330 vs Nikon D5300

 Review summary: Panasonic FZ330 vs Nikon D5300

 So what is the bottom line?
 Is there a clear favorite between the Panasonic FZ330 and the Nikon D5300?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Panasonic Lumix DMC-FZ330: